technologiestiftung/baergpt/apps/frontend/README.md

 ### Large Language Models (LLMs)

-BärGPT offers users a selection of different large language models, which vary in terms of data protection.

-- The model `azure-gpt-4o-mini` is operated by Microsoft in a data center in Sweden, and thus falls under GDPR regulations.
-Input data is neither stored nor used for training purposes.
-This model offers a higher level of data protection compared to similar offerings from the U.S.
+BärGPT offers user the latest version in Mistral's "Small" model series.
+They are served by Mistral's own API which is served from a [data center in France](https://mistral.ai/products/mistral-compute) which falls under GDPR regulations.
+Input data is neither stored nor used for training purposes by Mistral.
-- The model `openai-gpt-4o-mini` provides the same functionality but is operated by OpenAI in the United States.
-This model should only be used for comparison purposes, as it offers no advantages over the Microsoft model.
-- The model `citylab-macstudio-llama-3.1` is hosted by CityLAB Berlin in compliance with data protection regulations.
-It is an open-source model, which in many cases can match the quality of commercial models.

-It is important to note that none of the available AI models are operated within the Berlin state network.
+It is important to note that the used AI model is not operated within the Berlin state network.
 Therefore, personal or otherwise sensitive data, as well as data intended exclusively for use within the Berlin state network, must not be entered.

-Offering LLMs from within the Berlin state network is

 ### Data Processing